Mary, Queen of Scots

 It is Queen Elizabeth I’s last day alive.
 Early in the morning, she dances alone as snow falls.
 Memories overwhelm her.
 The past comes into the present: two women in power, cousins, friends who never met, but became rivals and enemies.
 We follow her story.

-In France, Mary Stuart marries the Dauphin, son of Catherine de Medici.
+In France, Mary Stewart marries the Dauphin, son of Catherine de Medici.
 They are presented at court.
 Death appears in the form of a jester, skipping through time and memory.

 Mary grieves the death of her husband and asks Catherine for comfort but is brutally rejected.